 Workshop Schedule and Location: This afternoon workshop takes place from 1 to 4 PM in the heart of the East Village in Manhattan at The Neighborhood Preservation Center.
 232 E 11th St, New York, NY 10003.

-Fee: Each workshop in The Sanctuary Series costs $100 or $300 for all four.
+Fee: Sanctuary Series Workshops cost $100 or $250 for three.
 Millay Colony Alumni who are part of the Alumni Artists Group receive a 15% discount.

-To Apply: Send an email with a brief introduction/bio to Amina Henry at firstname.lastname@example.org.
-Send a $50 deposit via PayPal using our DONATE Button.
+To Sign Up: Send an email with a brief introduction/bio to Amina Henry at email@example.com.
+Send a $50 deposit via PayPal by clicking the DONATE NOW button HERE.
 You can also send a check to The Millay Colony for the Arts, 454 East Hill Road, Austerlitz, NY.
 Attention: Workshops.
 Make checks payable to The Millay Colony for the Arts.

 For more information please get in touch with Amina Henry at 518-392-4144 or firstname.lastname@example.org.